Padishah Khatun: Life

 She was born in 1256, as the youngest daughter of Qutb al-Din (d.
-1257) and Kutlugh Turkan of Kirman.
+1257) and Kutlugh Turkan of Kerman.
 She already had her own fiefdom in Sirjan thanks to her mother Kutlugh Turkan's visit to coronation ceremony of Abaqa in 1265.

 Her first spouse was Abaqa Khan to whom she was married on 22 May 1272.
+She converted to Buddhism from Islam upon her marriage.
 The marriage was arranged by her mother to secure Mongol support for her rule.
 She was granted the household of Abaqa's late mother Yesunjin.
 She was instrumental in strengthening the rule of her mother Kutlugh Turkan and was her supporter against her siblings Muzaffar al-Din Hajjaj (1276) and Suyurghatmish (1280).

 After Abaqa's death

 She did not leave for Kerman after Abaqa's death in 1282, choosing to stay in court and live with her mother until her death in 1283.
 She sent her sister Bibi Khatun to protect her interests in Kirman during her stay in court, ceding Sirjan to her.
 She obtained to co-rule Kirman due to her influence on Arghun in 1284.
 However, powerful vizier Buqa ruled in favor of Suyurghatmish, hastily married her to Gaykhatu and thus obtained her removal to Anatolia in 1286.
 She regained Sirjan in 1289 from Arghun.